inclusive-design/idrc/src/collections/projects/en-CA/financial-inclusion.md

 We will be doing a survey to learn about your experiences with financial systems.
 Participants will be paid an honorarium of $65 Canadian Dollars.

-Sign up by January 19 using the [survey sign up web form](https://forms.office.com/r/2863jfbG2E)
+* Sign up by January 19 using the [survey sign up web form](https://forms.office.com/r/2863jfbG2E)

-Please note that the survey has limited capacity, and not everyone who signs up will be selected to participate.
+* Please note that the survey has limited capacity, and not everyone who signs up will be selected to participate.

 ### Share an interesting article

 Help the project by sharing an article (research paper, news article, etc.) related to our goals on this project (above)  using the [article submission web form](https://forms.office.com/r/FRJcS7yBH3) or by completing the [article submission Word document](https://idrc.ocadu.ca/media/financial-inclusion-article-submission-form.docx) and emailing it back to Jonathan and jhung@ocadu.ca.

-## Research Ethics
+## Research ethics clearance

 If you have any questions about these co-design activities or require further information, please contact Jutta Treviranus or Jonathan Hung at jhung@ocadu.ca.
 This activity has been reviewed and received ethics clearance through the Research Ethics Board at OCAD University under REB File Number #102453.
 If you have any comments or concerns, please email the Research Ethics Office through Bryan Weissenboeck at bweissenboeck@ocadu.ca